DEBOJIT4594/M2-EmbSys/Project/README.md

 **OPPORTUNITIES**

-- This can be used in households and in many places especially bank.
+- This can be used in households and in many places especially in bank.
 This can be used for door locking, in vehicles.
 It is less costly also.

 **THREATS**